World Leaders & Heads of State

 🌟 Fun Fact

 Tony Blair and Bertie Ahern worked virtually without sleep for the final 36 hours of negotiations to close the Good Friday Agreement.
 Blair reportedly told negotiators at one point: 'I feel the hand of history upon our shoulders.'
-Senator George Mitchell, who chaired the talks, spent 22 months working on the negotiations - far longer than originally anticipated - and later said it was the most challenging diplomatic work of his career.
+Senator George Mitchell, who chaired the talks, sepeent 22 months working on the negotiations - far longer than originally anticipated - and later said it was the most challenging diplomatic work of his career.

 19